ncbi/docker/blast/README.md

     update_blastdb.pl --source gcp swissprot_v5
   ```

-For additional documentation about the `docker run` command, please see [its
+For additional documentation on the `docker run` command, please see [its
 documentation][docker-run-doc].

 ### Make and install my own BLAST databases